 Cons – you will board the train at Eibsee on your way back halfway during its descent, meaning you might not get a seat.

 Option 2: Exit the train at Eibsee.
 Visit the lake (5 min walk) before boarding the massive gondola and riding it to the peak.
-Explore the summit, crossing the border and eating the highest wurst before heading down on the small gondola to the glacier.
+Explore the summit, crossing the border and eating the highest wurst before heading down the small gondola to the glacier.
 When ready, you will board the Zugspitzbahn cogwheel train and continue down – changing at Grainau until you reach the Garmisch train station.

-Cons – You may have to wait for 30 minutes or so for the cogwheel train, but while you wait, you can explore the glacier and the surrounding area.
+Cons – You may have to wait for 30 minutes or so for the cogwheel train, but you can explore the glacier and the surrounding area while you wait.

 Overall: Your tickets cover you for complete round-trip transportation, including the gondola one way and the train the other.
 So, it doesn’t matter what option you choose.
 Both routes are designed to make sense and work.
 You can play it by ear, if not many people get off at Eibsee, maybe you should get off to have more space in the large gondola, but you can’t go wrong.

 Whether you are riding it up or down, the Seilbahn is impressive.
 This gondola is brand new!
 When I took it a few years ago, it was small and dated, but in 2019, I was blown away.
 This gondola is breaking world records.
-It has the largest pylon, the longest cablecar span and the greatest height difference between valley and the mountain station — basically, it’s all-around crazy cool.
+It has the largest pylon, the longest cablecar span, and the greatest height difference between a valley and mountain station — basically, it’s all-around crazy cool.
 Once you load up, you’ll be treated to panorama views of the green Eibsee Lake, endless mountains, and cute villages.
 If you are brave enough, stand on top of the glass bottom in the middle.
 To be honest, I was a bit sad when the journey ended, but you have lots to look forward to!

 Things to See and Do at the Peak of Zugspitze